silnrsi/pysilfont/docs/docs.md

 For most scripts these default to W for loglevel and P for scrlevel and can be set using -p (eg to set screen reporting to verbose use -p scrlevel=v).

--q --quiet sets quiet mode where the scrlevel is set to E (and some additional messages suppressed) so only errors are reported on screen.
+-q --quiet sets quiet mode where the scrlevel is set to S (and some additional messages suppressed) so only errors are reported on screen.

 ## Backups for fonts